The Emerald Isle is renowned for its beauty, history and its friendly people.

 Not to be missed.

 Culture Night -Belfast

-Magnificent works of art can be found on the streets, along with pop-up theatre.
-Even Street Countdown makes an appearance (by all accounts exactly like regular Countdown, except it’s played on the streets).
+Magnificent works of art can be found on the streets, along with pop-up theatres.
+Even Street Countdown makes an appearance (by all accounts, exactly like regular Countdown, except it’s played on the streets).